AES (NYSE:AES) Releases FY 2024 Earnings Guidance

-AES (NYSE:AES – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
-The company provided EPS guidance of 1.920-1.970 for the period, compared to the consensus EPS estimate of 1.920.
+AES (NYSE:AES – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of 1.920-1.970 for the period, compared to the consensus estimate of 1.920.
 The company issued revenue guidance of -.
 AES also updated its FY24 guidance to $1.87-$1.97 EPS.

+AES has been the subject of several analyst reports.
+Seaport Res Ptn downgraded shares of AES from a strong-buy rating to a hold rating in a report on Tuesday, May 21st.
+Royal Bank of Canada reiterated an outperform rating and issued a $22.00 price target on shares of AES in a research report on Tuesday, April 9th.
+Mizuho boosted their price objective on AES from $21.00 to $24.00 and gave the stock a buy rating in a report on Friday, May 17th.
+Finally, Barclays cut their price objective on AES from $23.00 to $22.00 and set an overweight rating on the stock in a report on Monday, July 22nd.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus target price of $21.71.

-AES (NYSE:AES – Get Free Report) last announced its earnings results on Thursday, August 1st.
-The utilities provider reported $0.38 EPS for the quarter, topping the consensus estimate of $0.36 by $0.02.
-The company had revenue of $2.94 billion during the quarter, compared to analysts’ expectations of $3.22 billion.
-AES had a net margin of 6.07% and a return on equity of 35.44%.
-The business’s revenue for the quarter was down 2.8% on a year-over-year basis.
-During the same period last year, the company posted $0.21 earnings per share.
-On average, sell-side analysts anticipate that AES will post 1.91 earnings per share for the current fiscal year.
+AES (NYSE:AES – Get Free Report) last announced its quarterly earnings results on Thursday, August 1st.
+The utilities provider reported $0.38 EPS for the quarter, beating the consensus estimate of $0.36 by $0.02.
+The business had revenue of $2.94 billion during the quarter, compared to analysts’ expectations of $3.22 billion.
+AES had a return on equity of 35.44% and a net margin of 6.07%.
+The firm’s quarterly revenue was down 2.8% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.21 EPS.
+As a group, research analysts predict that AES will post 1.91 EPS for the current fiscal year.

 AES Announces Dividend